danny-lao/3DMarkAutomated/README.md

 The selected benchmark is 3DMark Timespy Extreme for now as proof of concept.

+Important:
+This script assumes you have 3DMark installed on your system within "C:\Program Files (x86)\Steam".
+If this is not the case, modify the subprocess.Popen on line 20 accordingly.
+The directory_path in line 79 is where my 3DMark is installed.
+Modify this line to locate your own 3DMark folder.

 Libraries/Modules/APIs Used:
 - PyAutoGUI
 - psutil (for process management)